databio/geniml/docs/consensus/assess.md

 - ``--no-workers``, takes the number of workers that should be used
 - ``--save-each``, is a flag that specifies whether to save between the closest peaks to file

 ## Base-level overlap measure

-First test checks how much of our file is present in the universe and how much additional information is present in the univers.
+First test checks how much of our file is present in the universe and how much additional information is present in the universe.
 We can check that by adding ```--overlap``` to ```gitk assess ...```.
-In the result files it will output columns with: number of bp in univers but not in file, number of bp in file but not the univers, and number of bp both in univers and file
+In the result files it will output columns with: number of bp in universe but not in file, number of bp in file but not the universe, and number of bp both in universe and file.

-We can also use it directly in python:
+We can also use it directly from Python like this:

 ```
 from gitk.assess.intersection import run_intersection